 This page is also meant as FAQ and provides useful information for OpenBookCase.org

-In short words: a public book case is a sort of a small free "exchange library" which mostly has opened around the clock - 24/7.
-There can be also book cases which are only opened at special times like shelves in a café.
+In short, a public book case is a sort of a small free "exchange library" which is mostly open around the clock - 24/7.
+There are also book cases which are only open at special times, such as shelves in a café.

 Read the Wikipedia articles below for more information.:

 If you're logged in, you'll see the "Add" button in the lower left corner of the map